 BIO 200 Microbiology for Nursing Students (4) Open to students enrolled in the UDM nursing program only.
 This course will combine lecture, laboratory, and other interactive and project-based activities to allow students to explore the morphology, taxonomy, and physiology of bacteria and other microorganisms.
 Key areas of focus will include microbial genetics, environmental and industrial significance of microorganisms, infectious diseases caused by microbes, and common techniques for visualizing, culturing, and identifying microbes in a laboratory setting.
 Prerequisite(s): BIO 156 with C or above and enrollment in UDM nursing program.
 Corequisite(s): BIO 200L.
 BIO 205 Genetics (4) Open to declared biology, health science, and biochemistry and molecular biology majors.
-This

-BIO 205 Genetics (4) Open to declared biology, health science, and biochemistry and molecular biology majors.
 This course explores Mendelian, population, and molecular genetics, with an emphasis on recent advances.
 Prerequisite(s): BIO 170 and BIO 171 with C or above.
 Corequisite(s): BIO 205L.